 Collection tells the story of the beginning of the National Cherry Blossom Festival mostly through letters and newspaper articles.
 In addition, the official festival programs relate the different activities and volunteers.
 The collection has seven series arranged by type of material.

-Organized into eight series: Administration files, Affiliate ceremonies, Affiliate organizations, Graphics, Histories, Publications, Videotapes, and Miscellaneous.
+Organized into eight series: Administration files, Affiliate ceremonies, Affiliate organizations, Graphics, Histories, Publications, Videotapes, and Planning documents.

 Paul Skrabut, a festival volunteer, donated this collection of material related to the National Cherry Blossom Festival, its history and the operations by the National Cherry Blossom Festival, Inc.